 Groups like Strike Debt buy up people’s debts – student and otherwise – at pennies on the dollar and simply cancel it, freeing people at random from their debt obligations.
 Other groups like Student Loan Justice seek to make the student loan system more humane by lobbying for consumer protections to be imposed on student loans, similar to how other forms of debt are handled.
 An increasing number of voices are advocating a more radical solution: abolition of not just college tuition, but forgiveness of all existing student debt.

 It is true that the cost of forgiving all student debt and instituting tuition-free college will fall on taxpayers.
 The hole in our national budget left by forgiven loan payments and their expected interest would force politicians to find replacement funds from somewhere else.
-But, as the saying goes, you reap what you sow, and students are not the ones who’ve blown a hole in the national budget.
+But, as the saying goes, you reap what you sow, and students are not the ones who’ve blown this hole in the national budget.
 We were simply the unwilling sacrificial lambs chosen by older generations to bear the burden of their spending habits.

 The student debt crisis is unsustainable and has to be dealt with at some point.
 As noted above, dealing with the issue is not popular among American politicians who for various reasons see the value in the current student debt regime.
 That is what’s prompted the group Debt Collective to propose the most radical solution of all: debt strikes.
 In other words, mass organized defaults on student debt and collective action to defend student debtors in default.